dastansam/dastansam.github.io/index.md

 Some of the projects I was part of:

-***Web3 projects***

-I usually do a lot of consultations and development for teams and individuals that want to get the best out f

 ***Bulk sender contract in Solana and Cosmos***

 Port existing **Solidity** contract into **Solana** program and **CosmWASM** smart contract.